 Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
 Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop more robust predictions.

 Although the Cushing hypothesis has been applied to other types of interactions (e.g. mutualism), we limit our discussion to consumer-resource interactions (i.e. antagonistic).
-Below, we provide an overview of the Cushing hypothesis, and then outline the divide between the hypothesis and the empirical studies.
+Below, we provide an overview of the Cushing hypothesis, summarize our literature review of phenological mismatch and then outline the divide between the hypothesis and the empirical studies.
 We discuss how current approaches are impeding major progress in the field but that changes in our approach could rapidly advance our understanding and help forecast of the impacts of climate change on ecological communities, the ultimate goal of most of the phenological mismatch literature.

 Overview of the main ecological theory